MediaComem/comem-masrad-dfa/subjects/angular/README.md

 ##### Getting at the event

-You might need the actual [event object][dom-event] to get some data out of it (e.g. the click coordinates).
+You might need the actual [event object][dom-event] to get some data out of it (for example, the click coordinates).

-Let's update `onTitleClicked()` in `src/app/app.component.ts` to also log the event object:
+Let's update `onTitleClicked()` in `src/app/app.component.ts` to accept an event parameter and log it:

 ```ts
 export class AppComponent {